Separation of Routing and Scheduling in Backpressure-Based Wireless Networks: Performance Evaluation

 \subsubsection{Results}

-Fig.~\ref{fig:ns2_results}, presents simulation results in ns-2 simulator over diamond and grid topologies for different loss rates.

-Fig.~\ref{fig:ns2_results}(a) shows the results for the diamond topology.
-The loss rate is over the link between nodes $A$ and $B$.
-Diff-Max performs better than the other schemes for the range of loss rates.
-The reason is that Diff-Max activates links based on per-link queue backlogs, loss rates, and link rates.
-On the other hand, Diff-subMax, wDiff-subMax, and AODV uses classical 802.11 MAC, which provides fairness among the competing nodes for the medium, which is not utility optimal.
-When the loss rate over link $A-B$ increases, the total throughput of all the schemes reduces as expected.
-As it can be seen, the decrease of our schemes; Diff-Max, Diff-subMax, wDiff-subMax is linear, while the decrease of AODV is quite sharp.
+Fig.~\ref{fig:ns2_results_diamond_1}(a) shows the simulation results for the diamond topology, where only link $A-B$ is lossy.
+Diff-Max performs better than the other schemes for the range of loss rates, since Diff-Max activates the links based on the per-link queue backlogs, loss rates, and link rates.
+On the other hand, Diff-subMax, wDiff-subMax, AODV, and DSDV use classical 802.11 MAC.
+When the loss rate over link $A-B$ increases, the total throughput of all the schemes decreases as expected.
+As can be seen, the decrease in our schemes; Diff-Max, Diff-subMax, wDiff-subMax is linear, while the decrease of AODV is quite sharp.
 The reason is that when AODV experiences loss over a path, it deletes the path and re-calculates new routes.
 Therefore, AODV does not transmit over lossy links for some time period and tries to find new routes, which reduces throughput.
+On the other hand, DSDV performs better than AODV at low loss rates thanks to keeping track of multiple routes and exploiting a new route when one becomes lossy.
+Yet, it is worse than AODV at higher loss rates, as it requires more packet exchanges among nodes at high loss rates, which consumes higher bandwidth and reduces throughput.
+Diff-subMax and wDiff-subMax improve throughput significantly as compared to both AODV and DSDV thanks to exploring routes to improve throughput.
+The improvement of our schemes is up to $22\%$ and $21\%$ over AODV and DSDV, respectively.
+Also, Diff-subMax and wDiff-subMax have similar throughput performance, which emphasizes the benefit of the routing part and the effective link layer queue estimation mechanism of wDiff-subMax.

+Fig.~\ref{fig:ns2_results_diamond_1}(a) also shows that when loss rate is $50\%$, the throughput improvement of all schemes (except DSDV) are similar, because at $50\%$ loss rate, link $A-B$ becomes very inefficient, and all of the schemes transmit packets mostly from flow $A$ to $D$ over path $A-C-D$ and have similar performance at high loss rates.
+DSDV is worse because it requires more packet exchanges to keep the routing table, which wastes resources.

-Fig.~\ref{fig:ns2_results}(b) elaborates more on the above discussion.
+Fig.~\ref{fig:ns2_results_diamond_1}(b) elaborates more on the above discussion.
 It shows the throughput of two flows $A$ to $B$ and $A$ to $D$ as well as their total value when the loss rate is $10\%$ over link $A-B$.
-As it can be seen, the rate of flow $A-B$ is very low in AODV as compared to our schemes, because AODV considers the link $A-B$ is broken at some periods during the simulation, while our schemes continue to transmit over this link.
+As can be seen, the rate of flow $A-B$ is very low in AODV as compared to our schemes, because AODV considers link $A-B$ to be broken at some periods during the simulation, while our schemes continue to transmit over this link.
+Although DSDV outperforms AODV, our schemes are still better than it in terms of throughput thanks to exploring routes to improve throughput.